 Indian IFRS Scenario

-Though The Institute Chartered Accountants of India (ICAI) has announced that IFRS will be mandatory in India for financial statements on or after April 1st 2012, but this plan is failed.
-The roadmap was given but still Indian companies are following old Indian GAAP.
-There is no specific date given for adoption of IFRS now.
+Though The Institute Chartered Accountants of India (ICAI) has announced that IFRS will be mandatory in India for financial statements on or after April 1st, 2012, this plan is failed.
+The roadmap was given but still, Indian companies are following old Indian GAAP.
+There is no specific date given for the adoption of IFRS now.

 Key players regarding the development and adoption of IFRS

 Securities and Exchange Commission is responsible for the supervision and regulation of the securities industry.
 The Financial Accounting Standards Board (FASB) is a body which establishes and interprets U.S. GAAP.
 IASB works with the FASB on the convergence of U.S. GAAP and IFRS.